matwilso/generative_models/README.md

 The VQ-VAE is usually trained in a two-phase process.
 Phase 1 trains discrete encoder and decoder.
 Phase 2 trains the prior that can produce the indexes of the latent codes, using a PixelCNN type approach.
 Instead we train everything in a single Phase.
-This leads to worse samples because the codes are constantly shifting and the PixelCNN is hard to learn, but it simplifies the code and lets you train it all in a single run.
+It's possible that this will lead to worse samples because the codes are constantly shifting so the PixelCNN has a harder time, but it simplifies the code and lets you train it all in a single run.
 And we also use our TransformerCNN, instead of our PixelCNN.